raspberrypilearning/fart-detector/WORKSHEET.md

 - Turn resistors/pins on and off
 - Set all resistors/pins in the ladder to a binary value
-- Loop through all the binary combinations testing GPIO 4
+- Loop through all the binary combinations testing the trigger pin

 Let's create a separate function in our code for each one (this will keep the code neat and tidy).